canax/remserver-website/content/index.md

 Source {#source}
 -------------------------------------------

-The source is on GitHub in [canax/remserver](https://github.com/canax/remserver).
+The source for the actual REM server is an Anax module [canax/remserver](https://github.com/canax/remserver).